hydroflux/abstractor-ws/BACKLOG.md

 - [ ] If performing a 'refresh' loop, only allow for x # of refreshes before pausing for input--don't want to create too many requests (create a Document class attribute?)
 - [ ] Determine the best place to place the 'check_length' function for all scripts

-## Actions To Do

-- [ ] Determine if 'actions' is the best name for the directory (alternatives include 'abstractions', 'executor', ...)
-- [ ] Create a script for 'login'
-- [ ] Create a script for 'logout'
-- [ ] Create a script for 'search'
-- [ ] Create a script for 'open_document'
-- [ ] Continue updating the 'recorder' script
-- [ ] Continue updating the 'downloader' script
-- [ ] Create a script for 'transform'

-### Executor To Do

-- [ ] Consider creating a more elegant solution to the current placement of the 'if logout_function' conditional in the 'close_program' function
-- [ ] Move the 'document_found' function after the 'record' function call in 'handle_single_document'?

 ## Classes To Do

 - [ ] Create a 'Directory' class with two attributes--"files" and "number_files"